top of page

 I had already been breeding miniature daffodils for 15 years and felt I had plenty of experience with the colour yellow (!), so I decided that a logical extension was to try crossing these two varieties with the intention of producing some rare new yellow snowdrops of my own.
 It seems I was very lucky as the seeds I produced by hand pollination produced 20 seedlings.
 When the seedlings first flowered in 2010, I was delighted to find that almost all of them were yellow.
 Despite a number of attempts to recreate the cross I have been unsuccessful and therefore these varieties are unique.

-Over the last 12 years, I have been propagating and assessing these different clones, both in my garden and with other expert growers, to ensure stability and exclude any potential for reversion.
-Following successful testing in the UK and in Estonia, I have now decided to name some varieties, prior to releasing a very limited number to other growers.
+Over the next 12 years, I was propagating and assessing these different clones, both in my garden and with other expert growers, to ensure stability and exclude any potential for reversion.
+Following successful testing in the UK and in Estonia, I decided to name and release some varieties.
 The group name is Dryad Gold Group, and all varieties retain the first two words of the group name.
 With the parentage plicatus x nivalis, the hybrids fall under Galanthus x valentinei.

 They are all good growers in the garden, with strong stems which remain more or less erect, unlike 'Wendy's Gold', which dips its flower stems after flowering.
 Their hybrid vigour makes them much easier to grow than other yellows such as 'Ronald Mackenzie', which can be difficult to keep.